grafana/xk6-kerberos/README.md

 | Password      | string      | Yes | The user's password. |
 | Realm         | string      | No  | Optional.
 If not defined, it uses the default realm from config. |

-When a client is initialized, then it can be used to get Kerberos service tickets.
+An initialized client can then be used to get Kerberos service tickets.

 ```js
 const token = client.authenticate(service);
 ```

-The returned `session` can be used to generate the expected [SPNEGO](https://datatracker.ietf.org/doc/html/rfc4559#section-4.2) header to pass to HTTP services.
+The returned `session` can be used to generate the expected [SPNEGO](https://datatracker.ietf.org/doc/html/rfc4559#section-4.2) HTTP header to pass to HTTP services.

 ```js
 const header = token.negotiateHeader();